-Planning in San Diego has a long and proud history, dating back to John Nolen's path-breaking plans for the City in 1908 and the Balboa Park Exposition in 1915.
-We devote much of our time to implementing the "City of Villages" concept contained in the 2008 General Plan, largely by updating the City's 50 community plans on a regular basis.
-As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development in order to maintain both our prosperity and our quality of life.
-The community plan updates are undertaken by our Long-Range Planning Department.
+Welcome to the City Planning Department!
+We are proud to be carrying on the long and distinguished history of city planning here in San Diego, dating back to John Nolen's path-breaking plans for the City in 1908 and the 1915 Panama-California Exposition in Balboa Park.
+As a mature city with a dwindling amount of raw land, San Diego must use its remaining land resources wisely and focus on infill development to maintain our prosperity and our quality of life, and to achieve the goals of the City's Climate Action Plan.

 We have become a leader among cities for our visionary approach to planning.
-The innovative strategies we have created have received local, state, and national awards, and made us a model for other cities to follow.
+The innovative strategies we have created have received local, state and national awards, and made us a model for other cities to follow.

 The City Planning Department is working towards including greater emphasis on social equity and justice as a foundational principle in the way we plan our City and its many diverse neighborhoods.
 We are planning professionals with a variety of backgrounds, histories, and experiences who share a desire and passion to serve the public interest.